Bjannnnnnnn/Bjan/README.md

    steamapps/common/Half-Life 2/hl2/cfg/

-3. Start the game, and load the config by opening the console an typing exec cheats.cfg.
+3. Start the game, and load the config by opening the console and typing exec cheats.

 ## Usage

-• Activate cheats using pre-set keybinds (customizable in the file).
+• Activate cheats using pre-set keybinds or own keybinds. (customizable in the file).
-• Open the console (~ key) to test commands or add your own tweaks.
+• Open the console (~ key) and type exec cheats.

 ## Notes